 What it means

-The messages refer to something called an SSL certificate and whether one has been applied to your web site’s data transfer between a website and a user.
-Having an SSL certificate means that the data is encrypted during the transfer and is probably more secure than a website operating without one.
+The messages refer to something called an SSL certificate and whether one has been applied to your website’s data transfer between a website and a user.

-When an SSL certificate is applied to your website, you’ll notice that the entire http protocol displays in its address bar and that an “s” has been added after the http part along with a lock symbol.
+When an SSL certificate is applied to your website, you’ll notice that the entire HTTP protocol displays in its address bar and that an “s” has been added after the HTTP part along with a lock symbol.
 Think of the “s” as representing “security.”

 The “Not secure” or “isn’t encrypted” warning messages are also gone.